 Staffing is one of the key functions of human resource management as staffing is the process of employing right people, providing suitable training and placing them in the right job by paying them accordingly and satisfactorily.

 Determining the type of people to be hired should be emphasised as they are the fundamental resource and investment for any organisation.
 Every organisation wants right people with them but they come at a price.
 Employee compensation is a key factor in primary motivating factor to attract talented and retain them in the organisation for a long period of time.

 Compensating the employees is one of the core functions of the human resource management.
-Among all the motivating factors money is the very important primary motivating factor for any employee.
-Providing right compensation for the work done by the employee will not only make employee feel happy, it will also make the organisation in complainance with employment laws of the land, if not it is unjustified and amounts to exploitation of employees which is against law.
+Among all the motivating factors money is very important and primary motivating factor for any employee.
+Providing right compensation for the work done by an employee will not only make an employee feel happy, it will also make the organisation in compliance with employment laws of the land, if compensation is unjustified it amounts to exploitation of employees which is against law.

 Counselling the employees as a Human Resource manager, for understanding and helping people who have technical, personal and emotional or adjustment problems with an objective to reduce them, so that performance of employees are maintained at expected level or even improved upon.

 Recruiting prospective employees and selecting the best ones from them is one of the primary functions of human resource management.
 Recruiting is the process of inviting the people who were willing to join the organisation and selecting best out of them is the crucial process in which various selection tests are conducted.
 Having best people in the organisation will make that organisation is best in all the ways which would create employer brand that will help to attract talented people and also make them to retain in the organisation long period of time.

 HR Metrics: Application of formulas for measuring and calculating core HR issues so as to draw exact HR results and current scenario of organisation.
 The very purpose of HR metrics is to indicate current position and performance of the organisation.